learning-zone/java-basics/multithreading-questions.md

 * **Thread Priority**: Priority of the thread
 * **Thread ID**: Represents the unique ID of the Thread
 * **Thread Status**: Provides the current thread state, for example RUNNABLE, WAITING, BLOCKED.
 While analyzing deadlock look for the blocked threads and resources on which they are trying to acquire lock.
 * **Thread callstack**: Provides the vital stack information for the thread.
-This is the place where we can see the locks obtained by Thread and if it’s waiting for any lock.
+This is the place where we can see the locks obtained by Thread and if it\'s waiting for any lock.

 **Tools**